rcarrata/devsecops-demo/README.md

 and deploys every manifest that is defined in the branch/repo of our application:

 <img align="center" width="750" src="docs/pics/pipeline6.png">

+## 4. PostCI - Pentesting and Performance Tests

+Once our application is deployed, we need to ensure of our application is stable and performant and also that nobody can hack our application easily.

+10. The performance tests are cloned into our pipeline workspace
+11. The pentesting is executed using the web scanner [OWASP Zap Proxy](https://www.zaproxy.org) using a baseline in order to check the possible vulnerabilities, and a Zap Proxy report is uploaded to the report server repository.
+12. In parallel the performance tests are executed using the load test [Gatling](https://gatling.io/) and a performance report is uploaded to the report server repository.

 ## Security Policies and CI Violations